 - Other members at your place of worship, the gym, volunteer organizations, or social clubs

-- Spouse groups on social media sites like Facebook.
+- Spouse groups on social media sites like Facebook and LinkedIn.

 - The MILSPO Project.
 This organization strives to empower and educate military spouse entrepreneurs through live leadership events, online educational resources, and local chapter meet-ups.